 - Stay in the Kitchen: Played straight and Subverted — at the same time.
 Highland women exist in a similar social climate to the Vodacce.
 They are treated as subservient to men in public, cannot own property, and are barred from politics.
 Outside of these restrictions, they are given the same stature as Castillian Matriarchs when it comes to handling money, working as political counselors, and fighting in the Highlands' army.

-The disastrous thirty year long War of the Cross between the Vaticine and Objectionist churches crippled the army in Eisen, saw their mighty fleet destroyed by Avalon's sea dogs, and nearly cost them everything when the Montaigne invaded.
-The final blow came with the death of King Salvador- his son, Sandoval, is too young to inherit the throne and his mother had no political capital to have a say governing affairs, nor is there a Hierophant of the Church to help guide the nation.
+The disastrous thirty-year-long War of the Cross between the Vaticine and Objectionist churches crippled the army in Eisen, saw their mighty fleet destroyed by Avalon's sea dogs, and nearly cost them everything when the Montaigne invaded.
+The final blow came with the death of King Salvador — his son, Sandoval, was too young to inherit the throne and his mother had no political capital to have a say governing affairs or overrule the ducados, nor is there currently a Hierophant of the Church to help guide the nation as a spiritual regent.
 The vaunted Tercios that brought Castille such prestige on the battlefield have deserted after too many broken promises were made to them, and the ducados are too busy fighting over their regional affairs to organize in defense of the old regime.
 The Vaticine Inquisition now rules the country and is driving it into Dark Age of Learning by burning "heretical" books and imprisoning teachers and foreign religious scholars, with the teenage King Sandoval as their "guest of honor" in Vaticine City.

 - Appeal to Tradition: Castille is a nation built on tradition.
 All of its fortunes and failures owe to this.
 The greatest traditions are:

 - Family is everything, and family begins with the mother.
-Castillian matriarchs are held in opposite standing as their Vodacce neighbors.
+Castillian matriarchs are held in opposite standing to their Vodacce neighbors.

 - Outside Castille, you are a Castillian.
 Within Castille, you are loyal to your ducado.
 Internal reforms and the overthrow of the Inquisition have fallen by the wayside to the local lords who might otherwise help to free King Sandoval.